ibnunasir/myinvois-gateway/README.md

 ### API Key Security and Usage

-The `GATEWAY_API_KEY` is used to protect your MyInvois Gateway instance from unauthorized access.
-Here are some important considerations:
+The `GATEWAY_API_KEY` is **optional**.
+If you choose to set one, it is used to protect your MyInvois Gateway instance from unauthorized access.
+If it's not set, the gateway will operate without API key authentication, meaning any client that can reach the gateway can use it. **This is not recommended for production environments or publicly accessible instances unless access is strictly controlled by other means (e.g., firewall, VPC).**

+If you use a `GATEWAY_API_KEY`, here are some important considerations:

-**Security Best Practices:**
+**Security Best Practices (When Using `GATEWAY_API_KEY`):**

 - **Strong, Unique Key:** Generate a strong, random, and unique API key.
 Avoid easily guessable keys.
   - **How to Generate:** You can use various tools to generate a secure key.
 Here are a couple of examples: